vrodriguezf/tscc/README.md

 # tscc
-Source code for the Time Series aware Conformance Checking (TSCC) algorithm, described in the article "Conformance checking for time series aware processes", submitted to IEEE Transactions on Industrial Informatics.
+Source code for the Time Series aware Conformance Checking (TSCC) algorithm, described in the article "Conformance checking for time series aware processes", accepted in IEEE Transactions on Industrial Informatics.

 ## Requisites
 This project is based on [Maven](https://maven.apache.org/), and it is written